The Disclose Register is administered by the Companies Office, which is part of the Ministry of Business, Innovation and Employment (MBIE).

 At the beginning of each month, you'll be emailed an invoice detailing all fee-bearing services used during the previous month.
 The invoices and other notices will be sent to the email address you’ve given us.

 Please call the contact number or email the address displayed on your invoice if you think there is a mistake with your invoice.
 Any incorrect fees will be credited to your account.

 If you only use our services occasionally, credit or debit card payment may be a more practical payment option.
 We offer secure credit and debit card transactions using 128-bit encryption technology.
 Your transaction is validated in real time and confirmed immediately to you by email.
 A tax invoice will appear on screen that you're able to print for your own records if you wish.

 We accept the following credit and debit cards:

-If you knowingly access or use, or attempt to access or use (or allow an unauthorised person to access or use), any of our services for an unlawful purpose – including but not limited to fraud or attempted fraud or hacking or attempted hacking – you'll be liable to pay any party (or MBIE on its behalf) the amount of the loss suffered by them caused directly or indirectly by your unlawful actions.
+If you knowingly access or use, or attempt to access or use (or allow an unauthorised person to access or use), any of our services for an unlawful purpose – including fraud or attempted fraud or hacking or attempted hacking – you'll be liable to pay any party (or MBIE on its behalf) the amount of the loss incurred by them, caused directly or indirectly by your unlawful actions.

-For the protection of users, other people, or MBIE itself, we may suspend or disable your online services account without notice if we consider that:
+For the protection of users, other people, or MBIE itself, we may suspend or disable your online services account without notice, if we consider that: